 SVM performs well with high-dimensional data, which is common in medical datasets that contain numerous features.
 Additionally, SVM is robust to overfitting, making it particularly effective when the number of dimensions exceeds the number of samples.
 This ability helps the model generalize well to unseen data.
 The kernel trick is another strength of SVM, as it can handle non-linear relationships, which is beneficial for identifying complex patterns in medical data.
 Moreover, SVM tends to offer high accuracy in classification tasks, which is crucial for medical diagnostics.
 However, SVM can be computationally intensive, often being slow and consuming considerable memory, particularly with large datasets.
 Another limitation is the need for careful tuning of hyperparameters, such as the regularization parameter and kernel parameters.
 This tuning process can be complex and time-consuming.

-2.4. visual and textual presentation for understanding medical information
+2.4.
+Visual and Textual Presentation for Understanding Medical Information

 The use of advanced algorithms and technologies to identify patterns in medical information, including patterns of Parkinson's disease, is thriving.
 However, most artificial intelligence algorithms operate as black boxes and lack explainability.
 Therefore, Explainable Artificial Intelligence (XAI) helps understand the decisions and reasoning behind computational model predictions, provides explanations for how a particular conclusion was derived, and enhances trust among both users and experts regarding the reliability of the results.